Subscribe Now: 1 Full Year for Only $14.95!

 If you drive, the Magic Kingdom Transportation and Ticket Center (TTC) parking lot opens about 2 hours before the park’s official opening.
-For driving directions, see page 449.
 After paying a fee, you’re directed to a parking space, then transported by tram to the TTC, where you catch either a monorail or a ferry to the park’s entrance.

-If you’re staying at the Contemporary, Bay Lake Tower, Polynesian Village, or Grand Floridian Resort, you can commute to the Magic Kingdom by monorail (guests at the first two can walk to the park more quickly).
+If you’re staying at the Contemporary, Bay Lake Tower, Polynesian Village, or Grand Floridian Resort, you can commute to the Magic Kingdom by monorail (although guests at Contemporary and Bay Lake Tower can walk to the park more quickly than taking the monorail).
 If you’re staying at Wilderness Lodge & Villas or Fort Wilderness Resort & Campground, you can take a boat or bus.
 Guests at other Walt Disney World resorts can reach the park by bus.
 All Disney lodging guests, regardless of conveyance, are deposited at the park’s entrance, bypassing the TTC.

 The guide map found there lists all attractions, shops, and eating places; provides information about first aid, baby care, and assistance for the disabled; and gives tips for good photos.
 It lists times for the day’s special events, live entertainment, Disney-character parades, and concerts, and it also tells when and where to find Disney characters.

 Because Cinderella Castle is large, designate a very specific meeting spot, like the entrance to Cinderella's Royal Table restaurant at the rear of the castle.